-Is tap water safe to drink in Southern California?
+Is tap water safe to drink?
 Is bottled water safer than tap water?

 Following recent reports of nationwide scandals involving water quality, Americans continue to question the safety of their tap water provided by municipal sources.
 We use tap water to wash the dishes, water our lawns, share with our pets and most importantly we drink it.
 While some Southern Californians drink tap water, others prefer bottled water and continue to ask whether Southern California tap water is safe?